ta-data-bcn/Project-Week-5-Your-Own-Project/README.md

 ## Workflow
 Outline the workflow you used in your project.
 What are the steps you went through?

-1- Define project topic
+1-Define project topic
-2- Find data set
+2-Find data set
-3- Cleaned the data
+3-Cleaned the data
-4- Analyse data
+4-Analyse data
-5- Write project article
+5-Write project article
-6- Prepare Presentation
+6-Prepare Presentation

 ## Organization